 When you notice one of these signs, you should call a licensed professional to check on your water heater.
 Only trust professionals from a reputable company like Spartan Plumbing, Heating and Cooling.
 We can maintain, repair, and replace your water heater so it’ll be ready for winter.

 Buying a generator should also be on your list during winter in case of power outages during a winter storm.
 Needless to say, it is imperative that you repair any damages beforehand to ensure your family’s safety.

 SPRINGSpring cleaning is an old tradition for many homes.
 It not only involves cleaning, but home maintenance as well.
 Check your home for any damages that may have happened during the winter.
 Make sure that you have your trees, especially larger ones, inspected by professional arborists.

 Also, don’t forget to check your outdoor water faucets.
 Make sure that it’s already been properly warmed up before turning them on.
 Check for any leaks or cracks and repair them immediately.

 Preparing your home for the different seasons doesn’t only include cleaning.
 It’s also important to check your heating, ventilation, and air conditioning systems.
 Regular maintenance of your HVAC systems will ensure your family’s comfort and safety all year long.

-Home Maintenance Tips for Every Season first appeared on:
+The post Home Maintenance Tips for Every Season See more on: http://www.spartantucson.com

 6211 E. Speedway Boulevard